AndroidPermissions/droid-perm/eval/evaluation summary.md

 Below are the list of apps used in DroidPerm evaluation.
-The apps were extracted from f-droid.org on 12/16/2016.

 |    | f-droid.org id                                                                                                           | Valid Method | Invalid Method | Undetected Method | Valid Field | Invalid Field | Undetected Field |
 |----|--------------------------------------------------------------------------------------------------------------------------|--------------|----------------|-------------------|-------------|---------------|------------------|